justncheng/COMP-345-Risk-Project/README.md

 # COMP-345-Risk-Project
-Project for COMP 345 to develop the 'Warzone' version of Risk in C++
+Project for COMP 345 to develop the 'Warzone' version of the Risk game in C++

 Part 1 - Andro Razk\
 Part 2 - Marissa Jones 40305825\